Ali Dehghantanha

 Headshot of Ali Dehghantanha

-Associate Professor, Canada Research Chair Tier 2 and MCTI Director
+Professor, Canada Research Chair in Cybersecurity and Threat Intelligence (Tier 2), and MCTI Director

 School of Computer Science